barotto/IBMulator/README.md

 I would like to thank the Bochs team.
 I "borrowed" (flat out copied) a huge amount of code from the project.
 Thank you guys, you made a terrific job!
-Without your work IBMulator would have taken at least a decade to complete.
+Without your work IBMulator would have taken at least a decade to reach the point where it is now.
 Also thanks to the DosBox team.
 Only a little bit of code from them but a lot of information and inspiration.